 It’s a city known for its active lifestyle, from surfing, to hiking, to stand-up paddle boarding.
 If you’re a mellow, sun-loving food appreciator, this might be just the spot.

-Located in Orange County, Irvine is becoming an increasingly popular place to live.
-It’s a safe city known for having a strong economy and a steady job market.
+Located in Orange County, Irvine is becoming an increasingly popular place to live for young professionals.
+It’s a safe city known for having a strong economy and a steady job market with various job opportunities.

 It’s also recognized for its commitment to the environment, with a 20-year energy plan that includes a zero waste resolution.